dsluo-archive/csci4250-hw2/README.md

 Due date: 11:59pm, 2/27/2019

+## **NOTICE**

+I posted my rop script in class (rop.py) for your reference.
+You are not required to use my script because it depends on pwntools.
+You can craft your script based on project description, which is cleaner.
+Note that my ROP may not work on every VM.
+You might need to re-generate the ROP payload and replace mine with yours.

 ## **Description**

 In this project, you will produce return-oriented programming (ROP) attacks.
 You will use ROPGadget tool (https://github.com/JonathanSalwan/ROPgadget) to extract gadgets from the target binary and library.
 Then you will compose exploits that you can launch ROP attacks to the target program.